System of National Accounts: Different stages of development

 “As of 2022, the UN Statistics Division reported that only two thirds of countries worldwide had implemented the 2008 SNA guidelines… posing uncomfortable questions as to what it really means to adopt a statistical standard… only about half of all countries compile their GDP estimates using all three (income, expenditure, and production) approaches.
 Moreover, only a selection of countries currently compile comprehensive balance sheets that include non-produced non-financial assets, such as natural resources.”

-NSO's in the OECD member countries are generally much further ahead with their national accounts than NSO's in many developing countries. developing countries don't have the same resources, facilities, staffing and socio-political stability that OECD countries can offer (see World Bank Statistical Performance Indicators (SPI) and the World Bank Statistical Capacity Building site).
+NSO's in the OECD member countries are generally much further ahead with their national accounts than NSO's in many developing countries.
+Developing countries don't have the same resources, facilities, staffing and socio-political stability that most OECD countries can offer (see World Bank Statistical Performance Indicators (SPI) and the World Bank Statistical Capacity Building site).
 Consequently, developed and developing countries tend to differ in their priorities for producing national statistics.
 If 130+ countries did implement SNA 2008, that could also be viewed as an astounding political and mathematical success, given that those countries include the great majority of the world population.
-There exists no evidence, that if (hypothetically) compliance with SNA standards was made enforcible via an international contract, NSO's in developing countries would improve their national accounting much more rapidly.
-Such a contract could indeed be perceived as interference with national sovereignty, and create unwanted hostility.
-SNA is not simply a business, it is also a governmental institution and a community.
-What might well be more effective is a smallscale practical agreement, to the effect that if the production of SNA statistics improves (with the option of external aid), NSO's and intergovernmental organizations will both obtain a reward or a gain (a win-win situation).

 Comparability issues

 The "magic" of national accounts is, that they provide an instant source of detailed international comparisons.
+Frits Bos states that:

+"The miracle of national accounts statistics is that all over the world, very incomplete, imperfect, and partly outdated datasets are transformed into complete, consistent, and up-to-date standardized pictures of national economies.
+This miracle of the national accounts is often misunderstood".

-However, critics argue that, on closer inspection, the numbers are often not really so comparable as they are made out to be.
-The practical result is, that all sorts of easy comparisons are tossed around by policy scientists, which, if the technical story behind the numbers was told, would never be attempted, because the comparisons are scientifically not credible.
+Critics argue that, on closer inspection, the numbers are often not really so comparable as they are made out to be.
+The practical result can be that all sorts of easy comparisons are tossed around by policy scientists, which, if the technical story behind the numbers was told, would never be attempted, because the comparisons are scientifically not credible.
 Had there been better education in the use of economic data, a lot of controversies would probably have been resolved quickly, or they would not occur.
 The counterargument is, that because countries are applying the same statistical standards and concepts, this already makes an enormous positive difference to data comparability.
 This positive difference far outweighs the effects of remaining methodological discrepancies in the data of different countries.